backblaze-b2-samples/b2-iconik-plugin/README.md

 	Aug 16 19:06:36 vultr gunicorn[743403]: [2022-08-16 19:06:36 +0000] [743403] [INFO] Booting worker with pid: 743403
 	Aug 16 19:06:36 vultr gunicorn[743404]: [2022-08-16 19:06:36 +0000] [743404] [INFO] Booting worker with pid: 743404

+Your plugin's endpoint comprises the instance's public IP address or hostname plus the Gunicorn port number.
+For example, if your plugin is running at 1.2.3.4 and you left the Gunicorn port as the default 8000, your plugin endpoint is `http://1.2.3.4:8000/`

+You can test connectivity to the plugin by opening `http://1.2.3.4:8000/add` in a browser.
+You should see an error response similar to:

+    {"message": "The method is not allowed for the requested URL."}

+Note - for production deployment, you should [deploy Nginx as an HTTP proxy for Gunicorn](https://docs.gunicorn.org/en/stable/deploy.html#nginx-configuration) and [configure Nginx as an HTTPS server](http://nginx.org/en/docs/http/configuring_https_servers.html).

 ### As a Google Cloud Function

 #### Setup the function